ezalabs/bibot-ai/README.md

-# BiBot - AI Agentic Trading Bot for Binance Futures
+# BiBot AI - Agentic Trading Bot for Binance Futures

 An intelligent trading bot for Binance Futures that uses LangGraph and Large Language Models to analyze markets, select strategies, assess risks, and execute trades autonomously.
-BiBot follows an agentic workflow to make trading decisions with minimal human intervention.
+BiBot-AI follows an agentic workflow to make trading decisions with minimal human intervention.

 ## Features